valleyofdoom/PC-Tuning/README.md

 ### 11.41.1.
 Use Cases

 - Hinting to the OS to schedule tasks on a group of CPUs.
 An example of this with modern platforms could be reserving E-Cores (efficiency cores) or either CCX/CCDs so that tasks are scheduled on P-Cores (performance cores) or other CCX/CCDs by default.
 With this approach, you can explicitly enforce background and unimportant tasks to be scheduled on the reserved CPUs.
 Note that this is purely an example and the logic can be flipped, but some latency-sensitive processes and modules are protected so affinity policies may fail which is a major limitation.
-There are several possibilities and trade-offs to consider
+There are several possibilities and trade-offs to consider.
+Note that performance can degrade when reserving E-Cores or other CCX/CCDs as applications may make use of them.
+Therefore, it is vital that you measure performance scaling when reserving cores whether it be one, a few or a set of CPUs

 - Reserving CPUs that have specific modules assigned to be scheduled on them